rwos/fdcli/README.md

 # Bugs

-It will probably not work on Windows but who cares.
+In `xterm` (but not in `rxvt`), scrolling makes the left hand sidebar flicker.

+You can't select chat messages with the mouse (to copy+paste them).

 The normal `ncurses` works but doesn't handle UTF-8 correctly, you'll need to link ruby to `ncursesw`.
 What seems to work on Debian is doing

     sudo apt-get install libncursesw5 libncursesw5-dev
     sudo apt-get install --reinstall ruby ruby-dev

+It will probably not work on Windows but who cares.

 # Copying